cgsecurity/testdisk_documentation/scripted_run.rst

    photorec /debug /log /cmd /dev/hda partition_i386,options,mode_ext2,5,search

-Recover from a given disk image file named "disk.dmp" which only has a single ext4 partition (or a part of it) Restore all file types known to PhotoRec to ``/mnt/recover/disk``.
+Recover from a given disk image file named :file:`disk.dmp` which only has a single ext4 partition (or a part of it) Restore all file types known to PhotoRec to ``/mnt/recover/disk``.

 .. code-block:: none